athravseruwam07/doceo/README.md

 ## Features

-✨ **Real-time AI Lesson Generation**: Uses Google Gemini API to analyze any math/science problem and create custom step-by-step lessons
+✨ **Real-time AI Lesson Generation**
+Uses Google Gemini API to analyze any math or science problem and generate custom step-by-step lessons.

-🎙️ **Voice Narration**: Gemini text-to-speech synced with whiteboard animations 🖊️ **Interactive Whiteboard**: Animated equations and annotations reveal naturally 💬 **Ask Questions Mid-Lesson**: Interrupt the tutor, ask clarifying questions, and get instant contextual answers 🌓 **Light/Dark Theme**: Beautiful theme system with dark mode support 📱 **Responsive Design**: Works on desktop, tablet, and mobile ⚡ **Fast Generation**: Lessons generated in 10-30 seconds
+🎙 **Voice Narration**
+Gemini text-to-speech synced precisely with whiteboard animations.

+✏️ **Interactive Whiteboard**
+Equations, diagrams, and annotations animate naturally as if written by a real teacher.

+💬 **Ask Questions Mid-Lesson**
+Interrupt the tutor at any time to ask clarifying questions and receive instant, contextual explanations.

+🌗 **Light / Dark Theme**
+Beautiful theme system with full dark-mode support.

+📱 **Responsive Design**
+Works seamlessly on desktop, tablet, and mobile devices.

+⚡ **Fast Generation**
+Lessons are generated in approximately 10–30 seconds.

 ## Setup